 The board of directors believes that the composition of the Audit and Risk Committee reflects an appropriate level of financial literacy and expertise.
-The board has determined that each committee member is "independent" and "financially literate" (as those terms are defined under applicable Canadian and US securities laws).
-In addition, Mr. Ruste, Mr. Ammerman and Mr. Emerson are "audit committee financial experts" as this term is defined in the rules and regulations of the U.S. Securities and Exchange Commission (SEC).
+The board determined that each committee member is "independent" and "financially literate" (as those terms are defined under applicable Canadian and US securities laws).
+In addition, Mr. Ruste, Mr. Ammerman, and Mr. Emerson are "audit committee financial experts" (as this term is defined in the rules and regulations of the US Securities and Exchange Commission [SEC]).

-Following is a description of each committee member's education and experience (that is relevant to the performance of his or her committee responsibilities).
+The following information describes each committee member's education and experience that is relevant to the performance of his or her committee responsibilities.